-Join Aaron Quigley for an in-depth discussion in this video Adding object effects, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Adding object effects, part of Learning Captivate 8.

 In the previous chapter, we took a look at how we can take a single slide and have the slide pause when it starts playing.
 We then added a continue button so the user could move to the next slide at their own convenience.
 Every now and then throughout the presentation note, you may want to have a slide that's just only on screen for few seconds to introduce an idea or concept, and then automatically move on after a certain period of time.
 Here I've created a really basic slide.
 I'm once again using one of the Master Slide templates.
 And I've just added a picture to the middle of it.
 I've added some text to introduce this new section of our learning.